nixworks/public/news/2013/06/29/index.md

 ##### Royal Thai Army
 ### [Eight Royal Thai Army soldiers are killed during an ambush in Krong Pinang District in Yala Province located in Southern Thailand. ](/news/2013/06/29/eight-royal-thai-army-soldiers-are-killed-during-an-ambush-in-krong-pinang-district-in-yala-province-located-in-southern-thailand.md)
-_Context: Yala Province, Krong Pinang District, Royal Thai Army, soldiers are killed, Southern Thailand_
+_Context: Royal Thai Army, Krong Pinang District, Southern Thailand, soldiers are killed, Yala Province_

 ##### Insurgency in the North Caucasus
 ### [One policeman is killed and 14 are wounded in a clash with the North Caucasian rebels in Chechnya, Russia. ](/news/2013/06/29/one-policeman-is-killed-and-14-are-wounded-in-a-clash-with-the-north-caucasian-rebels-in-chechnya-russia.md)